opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 When premultiplied, the file alpha channel is modified to be properly displayed in OpenToonz.
 Images which have a meaningful alpha channel come in two types: premultiplied or straight.
 A non-premultiplied (straight) image can be recognized when it's loaded in OpenToonz because its edges, where there is a complete transparence on one side and opacity on the other, are not smooth, but displays show a solid halo; by premultiplying the image it's possible to fix this problem.
 This is available only for full-color images.

+You can also separate the color of an image or image sequence by using the **Separate Colors...** command.
+For more details on its options, please see the  :ref:`Separate Colors <separate_colors>`  section.

 .. tip:: **To Duplicate files:**

     1. Select the files you want to duplicate.